AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

       "Type": "String",
       "Description": "Auto snapshot policy ID."
     },
-    "Ipv6AddressCount": {
-      "Type": "Number",
-      "Description": "Specifies the number of randomly generated IPv6 addresses for the elastic NIC.\nNote You cannot specify the parameters Ipv6Addresses and Ipv6AddressCount at the same time.\nThe change of the property does not affect existing instances.", "MinValue": 0
-    },
     "NetworkType": {
       "Type": "String",
       "Description": "Instance network type.
 Support 'vpc' and 'classic', for compatible reason, default is 'classic'.
 If vswitch id and vpc id is specified, the property will be forced to be set to 'vpc'  ",